5 Ways To Prevent Bad Dreams As A Recovering Addict

 Many recovering addicts struggle every night with bad dreams and nightmares.
 There are a number of reasons for this.
 Some of us are battling post-traumatic stress disorder (PTSD) and dream about the traumas we went through.
 For others, including me, bad dreams are a side effect of psychiatric medication.

 One of the biggest problems with dreams is that, because you are sleeping, you cannot implement the strategies you have learned for dealing with triggers.
-However, there are ways to soften or prevent bad dreams as a recovering addict.
+However, there are many effective remedies for bad dreams to prevent their adverse effects as a recovering addict.

 If you have relatively straightforward dreams, you can use this strategy to dull their blow.
 Take the narrative of your dream and rewrite it.
 For example, maybe you dreamed about starting an important exam and realizing you knew none of the answers.
 Rewrite the dream with a positive ending and visualize it this way.
 This may help you leave the difficult emotions connected to the dream behind.

 Of course, more complex dreams cannot be rewritten this easily.
 Try to prevent the dreams by doing the following.

 There are certain herbal remedies that help people sleep more peacefully and prevent bad dreams.
 Try the following:

 - use a lavender-scented cream on your skin

 Apps like Headspace and Calm have sleep sounds or music that can play as you fall asleep or through the whole night.
 Anecdotal evidence indicates that these sounds can improve your sleep quality by preventing bad dreams.